 If you currently only have a cash ISA and are about to pay some spare cash into it before the end of the tax year, hang on a moment.

 A stocks and shares ISA may be a better option.
-With interest rates still low (albeit potentially on the rise), stocks and shares ISAs may give you a better return over the long term.
+With interest rates still low, stocks and shares ISAs may give you a better return over the long term.